 My PhD thesis explored the sociophonetic variation of French and German gay and straight men to determine the extent that sibilant variation may be a cross-linguistic marker of gay identity for these speakers.
 Click here to find out more.

 CROSS-LINGUISTIC PERCEPTIONS OF /s/ AMONG FRENCH, GERMAN, AND ENGLISH LISTENERS

-As the third chapter in my PhD Dissertation this joint project with Dr Josef Fruehwald and Dr Lauren Hall-Lew is in the final stages of preparation.
+As the third chapter in my PhD Dissertation this joint project with Dr Josef Fruehwald and Dr Lauren Hall-Lew is currently under review for Language Variation and Change.
 This study reports the results of a cross-linguistic matched guise test examining the role of /s/ variation and pitch in judgements of sexual orientation and non-normative masculinity in English, French, and German listeners.
 Listeners responded to manipulations of /s/ and pitch in their native language and all other stimuli languages (English, French, German, and Estonian).
 All listener groups rate higher pitch stimuli as more gay and more effeminate sounding than lower pitch guises.
 However, only the English listeners hear [s+] guises as sounding more gay and more effeminate than [s] or [s-] guises.
 This effect is seen not only in their native language, but across all stimuli languages.
 French and German listeners, despite previous evidence showing /s/ to vary according to sexual orientation in men's speech, do not hear [s+] guises as more gay or more effeminate in any of the stimuli languages including their native French or German.

 THE METHODS PROJECT